kean/Get/Sources/Get/Get.docc/Articles/authentication.md

 # Authentication

-Learn how to implement authentication using Get.
+Learn how to implement authentication.

 ## Access Tokens